JordanDia/PDF-To-Audio-File-Converter/README.md

 Takes a PDF file and converts it into a MP3 file so you can listen to it.

 ## Setup
+Place your PDF file in the root directory.

-This is built for Windows, use command prompt.
+The following commands work for Window's command prompt.
 1. Run the setup script
 ```
 setup.bat